floross/docker-readthedocs/README.md

 ### Compose

-Copy the `compose.yml.example` to `example.yml` and adjust your configuration.
-Then run:
+Create a compose file:

-    $ docker-compose build
+    $ cp docker-compose.yml{.example,}

-To start:
+Adjust to your desired configuration, then start:

     $ docker-compose up